Toll signs up for

 He said as the officers were readying themselves to enter, the gun of one of the officers fired and the woman was shot.
 Mastroianni did not release the name of the officer involved.

 Police say a suspect related to the call for assistance fled the apartment and was located by police.
-No details
+No details were provided.

 Agawam police, State Police and the District Attorney’s office are investigating.